dolthub/docs/content/introduction/use-cases/vc-your-app.md

 # Dolt solves this by…

-If you have an application that would benefit from branches, merges, diffs, logs, and human review of changes, you can use Dolt to power that application.
+If you have an application that would benefit from [branches](../../concepts/dolt/git/branch.md), [merges](../../concepts/dolt/git/merge.md), [diffs](../../concepts/dolt/git/diff.md), [logs](../../concepts/dolt/git/log.md), and human review of changes, you can use Dolt to power that application.
 Dolt gives you branch, diff, and merge at the database layer.

-Programmatically access git functionality via procedures, system tables, and functions.
-Programmatic control of git operations combined with the ability to use standard SQL creates the ideal foundation to add version control to your application.
+Programmatically access git functionality via [procedures](../../reference/sql/version-control/dolt-sql-procedures.md), [system tables](../../reference/sql/version-control/dolt-system-tables.md), and [functions](../../reference/sql/version-control/dolt-sql-functions.md).
+Programmatic control of Git operations combined with the ability to use [standard SQL](../../concepts/dolt/sql/README.md) creates the ideal foundation to add version control to your application.

-Dolt ships with standard RDBMS tools like replication and backups.
+Dolt ships with standard [RDBMS](../../concepts/dolt/rdbms/README.md) tools like [replication](../../concepts/dolt/rdbms/replication.md) and [backups](../../concepts/dolt/rdbms/backups.md).
 Run Dolt with a hot standby and failover just like MySQL or Postgres.

-Hosted Dolt is a hosted version of Dolt that works like AWS RDS.
+[Hosted Dolt](https://hosted.doltdb.com/) is a hosted version of Dolt that works like AWS RDS.
 Let us worry about operating Dolt in the cloud.
 Write your application against a cloud endpoint.

-In the past applications that needed these features required slowly changing dimension or soft deletes.
+In the past applications that needed these features required [slowly changing dimension](https://www.dolthub.com/blog/2021-09-17-database-version-control/) or [soft deletes](https://www.dolthub.com/blog/2022-11-03-soft-deletes/).
 These approaches are cumbersome and do not support merge.
-Dolt gives application the full developemnt power of Git.
+Dolt gives application the full development power of Git.

 # Companies Doing This